GY 250 003 21196 GY 252 006 21199 WWW Spring 2019

 Reading Assignments: Use the attached schedule to read the assignments BEFORE attempting to do the activities.

-Questions or problems: Please contact the professor.
+Please contact the professor.
 Asking questions is an extremely important part of the learning process.
 For course management questions, review the syllabus.
 Many of the questions are answered in this document.
-For additional assistance, send an e-mail and/or suggest a time for a Blackboard IM conference.
+For additional assistance, send an e-mail and/or suggest a time for a Skype for Business conference.
 Be sure to have your headset available.

 This syllabus is in no way binding.
 All information is subject to change.
 Any changes made by the professor will be announced to the class through e-mails or posting to the Announcements area.

 Use the outline provided to complete the assigned readings and activities.
 Note that a tentative schedule is given.
 It is your responsibility to complete the assignments BEFORE the deadlines.
 You may complete the work ahead of schedule, but remember that the completion dates and times are FIRMLY SET!
 All work must be completed by 11:55 p.m.
-Central Time, Tuesday, April 24, 2018.
+Central Time, Tuesday, April 23, 2019.
 Traditionally, the students who complete the work early earn higher grades.

 date (if extended)